-- d.
-In matters of Academic Misconduct, the student shall refer to the School of Medicine Student Affairs Handbook, Code of Professional and Academic Conduct and Promotions Policy. - 2.
-TTUHSC School of Nursing and the Gayle Greve Hunt School of Nursing - a.
-All students entering into the TTUHSC SON as well as the Gayle Greve Hunt School of Nursing are required to subscribe to the standards and codes of the profession. - b.
-TTUHSC SON and the Gayle Greve Hunt School of Nursing students as nursing professionals, are expected by patients and society as a whole to adhere to: - i.
+d.
+In matters of Academic Misconduct, the student shall refer to the School of Medicine Student Affairs Handbook, Code of Professional and Academic Conduct and Promotions Policy.

+2. TTUHSC School of Nursing

+a.
+All students entering into the TTUHSC SON are required to subscribe to the standards and codes of the profession.

+b.
+TTUHSC SON students as nursing professionals, are expected by patients and society as a whole to adhere to:

+- i.
 American Nurses Association (ANA) Code of Ethics for Nurses, and the; - ii.
-Texas Board of Nurse Practice/Unprofessional Conduct Rules. - c.
+Texas Board of Nurse Practice/Unprofessional Conduct Rules.

+c.
 Students who fail to uphold and/or comply with the above codes and standards for safe and professional nursing practice will be considered in violation of the law and/or professional nursing standards.